sbeliakou/linux-lab/module 13. SWAP, Memory usage/README.md

 ## Tasks

+### 1. Swap configuration

-1. Execute `swapon -s`.
+- Execute `swapon -s`.
 Does your system have configured swap?

-2. Run `free -t`.
+- Run `free -t`.
 What amount of RAM do you have?

-3. Create swap file by executing `fallocate -l 1G /swapfile`
+- Create swap file by executing `fallocate -l 1G /swapfile`

-4. Run `ls -lh /swapfile`.
+- Run `ls -lh /swapfile`.
 Does swapfile have correct size?

-5. Grant 600 permissions to swapfile
+- Grant 600 permissions to swapfile

-6. Execute `mkswap /swapfile && swapon /swapfile`
+- Execute `mkswap /swapfile && swapon /swapfile`

-7. Check `swapon -s` again.
+- Check `swapon -s` again.
 What have changed?

+- Add swapfile to fstab with `sed`

+### 2. Gathering memory info

-8. Run `free -t`.
+- Run `free -t`.
 What have changed?

-9. Run `top` command.
+- Run `top` command.
 Who is the biggest RAM consumer?

-10. Add swapfile to fstab with `sed`

-11. Compare `free -h` results and content of `/proc/meminfo` file
+- Compare `free -h` results and content of `/proc/meminfo` file

-12. Find biggest cpu consumer with `top`
+- Find biggest cpu consumer with `top`

+### 3. Gathering cpu info

-13. Find how many kernels do you have with `cat /proc/cpuinfo`.
+- Find how many kernels do you have with `cat /proc/cpuinfo`.
 Does it differ from info, provided by VirtualBox?

-14. Move some big file to another place using `dd`.
+- Move some big file to another place using `dd`.
 Check cpu usage with `uptime`.
 What have changed after 3 mins?
 After 15 mins?

 ## Helpful Materials